fmcgeough/fmcgeough.github.io/_posts/2024-09-13-bluegrass.md

 ---

 I didn't grow up listening to bluegrass music or going to bluegrass festivals.
-My bluegrass exposure up until my early twenties my bluegrass explore was probably:
+My bluegrass exposure up until my early twenties can be summed up as:

 - listening to Flatt & Scruggs "The Ballad of Jed Clampett" on the Beverly Hillbillies (Jerry Scoggins is singing on that)
 - happening to step into the family room where Dad was watching Hee-Haw (before quickly leaving because it seemed more embarrassing than funny).

+It wasn't that I didn't _like_ bluegrass.
+I just never heard it.
+Nobody I knew was interested in it.
+I never saw bluegrass albums.
+I wouldn't have been able to pick a Martin D-28 from a Gibson J-45 out of a lineup.
+I'm doubtful whether I could identify a mandolin.

+I joined the Coast Guard after high school.
 After I left the Coast Guard I lived in New England.
-And this was actually a hotbed of bluegrass (believe it or not).
-Rounder Records was founded in 1970 in Somerville, Massachusetts.
-And there were a number of women that I met who really liked bluegrass music.
+Surprisingly, New England was actually a hotbed of bluegrass music.
+There was a famous recording company called "Rounder Records" and this was founded in 1970 in Somerville, Massachusetts.

+There were a number of women that I met who really liked bluegrass music.
 So I started listening to some of the classics I'd never been exposed to.
 Like "Will the Circle Be Unbroken" by The Nitty Gritty Dirt Band.
 It was on that album that I first heard Doc Watson.

 Doc Watson was blind from a young age (I didn't know this at the time).
 He was an amazing flatpicker from North Carolina.
 After hearing him on the album I saw that he was coming to Boston to play at